dankelley/oce-issues/388/README.md

 **Idea.** Trace the "edge of the map" empirically for the active projection, so it can be used to fill in fake points where the coastline cuts the edge.
-This would yield clean edges in filled diagrams.

-**Results.** So far, 388F.R only draws the globe and this computed world edge.
+This would yield clean edges in filled diagrams.  **Results.** So far, 388F.R only draws the globe and this computed world edge.
 But it looks good.

 ![388F.pdf](388F.pdf)

+\goodbreak

 ## 388G.R

-**Idea.** Isolate australian coastline (``ca`` in ``coastlineAustralia.rda``)

-**Results.** there seems to be a break in the coastline but I'll ignore that for a while
+**Idea.** Isolate australian coastline (``ca`` in ``coastlineAustralia.rda``) **Results.** there seems to be a break in the coastline but I'll think about that later.

+\goodbreak

 ## 388H.R

 **Idea.** chop, reindex, etc the Australian continent with cut point at 120.

-**Results.** works well.
-I don't know how this will work on coastlines that cross and recross the cut point, however.
+**Results.** works.

 ![388H.  left: chop wrt cut.  middle: start trace at cut, then chop.
 Right: amend near cut then fill](388H.pdf)

 ## 388I.R

 **Idea.** find islands in world coastline
 **Results.** works.

 ![388I. world islands, colour-coded (modulo 10)](388I.pdf)